create-new-entity/bookden/README.md

     2. Click the catalog link and browse the books there.
 Searching in the top nav will also lead to the catalog page.
     3. Click any of the book cover anywhere, this will lead to single book view page.
 You can add to cart from there.
     4. If you are in the catalog page, you can also hover and add to cart from there.
 If you try to wishlist any item, you should be logged in as a customer.
     5. After you add a bunch of books into cart, click the cart icon from top.
-This will lead to cartpage.
+This will lead to cart page.
 Checkout requires logging in as a customer.
 3. How to use as a ```superadmin```:
     1. Log in as the superadmin. username: ```superadmin```, password: ```password```
     2. From the top right avatar menu you can go to ```Admin Tools```